pol-valero/openrover-robotic-platform/remote_control_and_touchscreen_module/README.md

 ## Hardware and schematics
 The hardware present on the remote control and touchscreen module includes an ESP32S3 development board that is responsible for managing the screen and an Arduino Nano board that helps processing the RC PPM signals and controlling the radio transceiver.

+The touchscreen model is the ESP32S3_8048S043, with a resolution of 800 x 480 px and 4.3" screen size.
+This model has an ESP32S3 and I/O connectors built in.

 In this [schematic](rc_and_touchscreen_module_schematic.pdf), all the hardware present on this module can be seen.